alvarorahul/TypeDocs/Contributing.md

 ```

 If you're using a windows prompt, you can also simply run `build.cmd` to build.
+If you have a bash prompt, you can execute `build.sh`.

 Note that this command performs a few additional steps, i.e.